Webinar Series: Democratic Resilience in Europe During a Pandemic

 The REAPPS team developed and launched a dedicated webinar series for international election practitioners, observers and donors.
 To date, Democratic Resilience in Europe During a Pandemic (formerly Administering Elections in Europe During a Pandemic) has held multiple dedicated webinars, each focusing on salient issues.
 The series has received broad interest and high-level participation from more than 35 countries, due in part to its revolving relevant topics and expert panelists who address key issues developing across electoral environments during the pandemic.
 This feature is complemented by the webinar’s greater engagement of non-English speakers as each webinar is simultaneously translated into multiple languages.
 The webinar series has delivered an array of international good practices and recommendations from experts on protecting electoral integrity during the pandemic.
 These insights have provided integral input to the actions of election management bodies, observers and advocacy groups, especially those poised to conduct elections in the period following webinar participation.

-There will also be an opportunity at the end of the webinar for the audience to ask questions to the panelists.
+There will also be an opportunity for the audience to ask the panelists questions.

 - Slovak Parliamentary Elections in an Era of Disinformation: Post-Election Debrief